promish2129/Assesment-4-Reproducible-data-analysis-_u3231368/README.md

 4) Basketball.R - This is R file of the analysis that contains all r coding
 5) Basketball.rmd - This is R markdown file with all analysis and result.
 This file is used to generate Knitr report
 6) Basketball.html - This is Knitr report generated in html fle.
-7) images - This folder contains all the plots that were gnerated while doing data analysis
+7) Plots during analysis - This folder contains all the plots that were gnerated while doing data analysis